SynchronetBBS/sbbs/xtrn/bullshit/readme.txt

 			messages in this area should be listed.
 (Use 0 for no limit.)
 		-	If you don't want to load bulletins from a message base, simply delete the 'messageBase' setting from 'bullshit.ini'.
+		-	If the optional 'newOnly' setting is present and 'true', only unread messages and recently updated files will be shown to users.
+Per-user read/unread and last-viewed file timestamps are stored in data/user/####.bullshit JSON files.
+If nothing is available to be displayed to the user.
+Bullshit will exit silently.

 	In the 'colors' section:

 		-	'title' and 'text' are the colors used when viewing an item
 		-	'heading' controls color or the 'Title' and 'Date' column headings
 		-	'lightbarForeground' and 'lightbarBackground' control the color of a highlighted item in the list